Hxdce/Image-Scuzzer-2/README.md

 # Image-Scuzzer-2
-A powerful, versatile application for glitching/databending images.
-Has numerous options.
+An application for glitching/databending images.

 Created by Hxdce.
 ## Basic Build Instructions